 In Sarangani, Philippines, these trees naturally grow on limestone, sinking their roots into crevices.
 Two types are indigenous in the province.
 One is locally called tugas babae ('babae' is Filipino word for woman).
 The other type is called tugas lanhan ('lanhan' means oily).

 Tugas babae has longer leaves with more or less straight trunk while tugas lanhan has smaller leaves with twisted trunk and branches.
 The former favors growing in the northern parts of the province while the latter dominates in the south.

 However, with improved access and expansion of development towards the south of General Santos City, thousands of naturally miniaturized tugas lanhan have since been uprooted for bonsai.

-Nevertheless, this practice of plant collection shows the applicability of the propagation method called bareroot transplanting which is recommended for coffee and forest tree wildlings.
+The practice of plant collection also showed the applicability of the propagation method called bareroot transplanting which is recommended for coffee and forest tree wildlings.
 This method was also proven effective for mango seedlings and other fruit crops but we failed in jackfruit.

 The seedling, or even one having trunk as thick as 50 cm at the base, is simply pried loose from the soil and immediately transported to the nursery.